CiscoDevNet/webexcc-digital-channels/Agent Initiated Outbound Digital Contact/README.md

 ## Agent Initiated Outbound Desktop Layout

-A Custom Layout is attached [here.](DigitalOutboundDesktopLayout.json) This can be used as-is and configured for for one or more teams to provide the agents access to Digital Outbound Widget.
+The `Agent Initiated Digital Outbound widget` is not part of the Default Desktop Layout, hence a Custom Desktop Layout is attached [here.](DigitalOutboundDesktopLayout.json) This can be used as-is and configured for for one or more teams to provide the agents access to Digital Outbound Widget.
 This layout is built on top of the Default Desktop Layout.json.

 ## Steps to Configure Agent Initiated Outbound  Desktop Layout